 I need information about...

 ASPIRIN (AS pir in) is a pain reliever.
 It is used to treat mild pain and fever.
-This medicine is also used as directed by a doctor to prevent and to treat heart attacks, to prevent strokes, and to treat arthritis or inflammation.
+This medicine is also used as directed by a doctor to prevent and to treat heart attacks, to prevent strokes and blood clots, and to treat arthritis or inflammation.

 Take this medicine by mouth with a glass of water.
 Follow the directions on the package or prescription label.
 You can take this medicine with or without food.
 If it upsets your stomach, take it with food.
 Do not take your medicine more often than directed.